Correcting misinformation on social media with a large language model: Evaluation

 Our primary finding is that {\it the overall quality of \oursystem-generated responses is higher than responses by GPT-4 and even high-helpfulness responses by laypeople} (Fig.~\ref{fig:2}a).
 The overall quality of \oursystem-generated responses has an average score of 8.1 out of 10, 29\% higher than laypeople's high-helpfulness responses (mean: 6.3; $p=3\times10^{-48}$, by Mann-Whitney U test unless otherwise specified; $N=464$), 37\% higher than GPT-4-generated responses (mean: 5.9; $p=4\times10^{-42}$; $N=464$), and 56\% significantly higher than laypeople's average-helpfulness responses (mean: 5.2; $p=5\times10^{-81}$; $N=462$).
-Despite statistical insignificance between the overall quality of laypeople's high-helpfulness responses and GPT-4-generated responses ($p=0.4$; $N=464$), the overall quality of GPT-4-generated responses has the highest variability, and GPT-4 generates more responses with extremely low quality.
-The standard deviation of the overall quality of GPT-4-generated responses is 2.7, vs only 2.0 for \oursystem~and laypeople.
-10\% of GPT-4's generated responses have a quality score of 0 (lowest) or 1 out of 10, whereas this proportion is 5\% for laypeople's average-helpfulness responses, 3\% for laypeople's high-helpfulness responses, and 2\% for \oursystem-generated responses.
-Note that laypeople's responses were created on average 14 hours after the tweet was posted on social media.
-Here, \oursystem~only retrieved web pages published {\it before} the tweet was posted (Methods).
+Despite statistical insignificance between the overall quality of responses from laypeople (high-helpfulness) and GPT-4 ($p=0.4$; $N=464$), the overall quality of GPT-4's responses has the highest variability, and GPT-4 generates more responses with extremely low quality.
+The standard deviation of the overall quality of GPT-4 responses is 2.7, vs only 2.0 for \oursystem~and laypeople.
+10\% of GPT-4's responses have a quality score of 0 (lowest) or 1 out of 10, whereas this proportion is 5\% for laypeople's average-helpfulness responses, 3\% for laypeople's high-helpfulness responses, and 2\% for \oursystem.
+Note that laypeople's responses were created on average 14 hours after the post was posted on social media.
+Here, \oursystem~only retrieved web pages published {\it before} the post was posted (Methods).